SuleymanBat/assignment/README.md

+## Assignment
-## This python script genaretes Cloudformation templates using troposphere.
+### This python script genaretes Cloudformation templates using troposphere.

 In order to run the scripts run the following commands: